A savior for single-inheritance languages? PHP traits explained!

 summary

-This time, we've explained traits, a mechanism for reusing code in single-inheritance languages.
+In this article, we've discussed traits, one of the mechanisms for reusing code in single-inheritance languages.

 lastly